ms-iot/iot-walkthrough/ImageCreation/Retail/README.md

 </PackageFile>
 ```

-* On the top level manifest, uncomment the lines including OEM feature manifests.
+* On the top level manifest, uncomment the lines including OEM feature manifests and comment unneeded features.
 * Add your app to the desired features.
 Also add the scripts that will automatically set your app as the default app:

 ```xml